 “The general presumption is that moms get custody in divorce cases,” observed Richards.
 While that may be true when you look at all of divorce cases, those where couples can agree on what to do about their kids, it isn’t true when domestic violence is a factor.

-Current Law on Custody & Parenting Time In contested cases, a father is just as likely to get custody as a mother, Richards pointed out, citing Meier’s research.
+In contested cases, a father is just as likely to get custody as a mother, Richards pointed out, citing Meier’s research.

 And what shocks people is what happens when there’s domestic violence.